heyayush/heyayush-v2/content/posts/2021-07-13_futures_and_options_trading.md

 - Higher IV means higher premium value, hence more opportunity for option sellers.
 - Safe option selling trade is when after a shoot up, if slowly IV starts decreasing then good time to sell that option.

+Big players do not buy naked positions, they always keep an hedge.
+For example taking delivery of stock and also buying an OTM PE hence this OTM PE is like an insurance.
+If it moves up then stock in delivery is their whose value will increase and OTM premium is small which they will lose but will get compensated by the earning because of delivery in that stock.
+Similary if price goes down then that OTM PE will increase so they will earn on it and keep the delivery in losses for longer timeframe.

+Short Straddle - for sideways market.
+Sell CE and PE of same strike price.
+But in case market goes trending on either side then losses.
+So once a trending market is taking a halt and expected to be sideways with low volatility then this strategy can be used.

+Short Strangle - for rangebound market.
+Sell OTM CE of upper range and Sell OTM PE of lower range.

+If market direction is clear and need to get maximum from the margin you have then this strategy is best.
+If the market direction is bullish then buy OTM CE and sell ATM or little bit OTM PE, make sure PE premium is higher than CE premium so that if it remains rangebound then still you end up in net profit.
+But if market does not move in expected direction then huge losses.
+So it is a high risk high reward strategy.

+If market is in a channel and high probability of breaking on upside but not sure and need an insurance if it breaks downside then this hedging strategy can give good returns if it breaks up and minor profit if it breaks down.
+Only scenario of loss is that if market goes sideways.
+So here sell 1 lot ITM CE and buy 2 lot OTM CE and now wait for market to break on either side of those strike prices.

 ### Intraday stock picking

 Need homework a day before.
 When market closes then in evening you have to study what happened the whole day and analysis all the data of that day.